 Nico de Soto, the founder and owner of several bars, including Mace in New York City, is credited with popularizing pandan’s use in cocktails, first employing it in 2010 after encountering it in Indonesia during his frequent international travels.
 “I just love the taste,” he says.

 Bar consultant Colin Stevens echoes de Soto’s thoughts.
 “It’s such a chameleon of an ingredient and can perform so many roles in cocktails, which makes it fun to play with,” he says.
 “It’s versatile and unusual.”

-To try pandan’s distinct flavor yourself, give these five cocktails a go, with their key ingredient delivered via syrups, extracts and fresh leaves tucked into the glass.
+To try pandan’s distinct flavor yourself, give these six cocktails a go, with their key ingredient delivered via syrups, extracts and fresh leaves tucked into the glass.